duckdb/pg_duckdb/docs/secrets.md

 Secrets are stored using PostgreSQL's Foreign Data Wrapper system:

-- **SERVER**: Stores non-sensitive configuration (endpoints, regions, providers)
+- **`SERVER`**: Stores non-sensitive configuration (e.g., endpoints, regions, providers).
-- **USER MAPPING**: Stores sensitive credentials (access keys, secrets, tokens)
+- **`USER MAPPING`**: Stores sensitive credentials (e.g., access keys, secrets, tokens).

-When a DuckDB instance is created or when secrets are modified, pg_duckdb automatically loads the secrets into DuckDB's secrets manager as non-persistent secrets.
+When a DuckDB instance is created or when secrets are modified, `pg_duckdb` automatically loads the secrets into DuckDB's secrets manager as non-persistent secrets.

 ## Complete Examples